 Walking is awesome, and so are YOU!
 Just do it – don’t “just” it.

 Need some more support?
-I’ve got you.
-Did you know I have a community for people who identify as women that is all about moving your awesome body – your way?
-We have walkers, runners, cyclists, skiiers, swimmers…you name it.
-And it’s one of the most inclusive, positive communities.
-Check it it out.
 If you’re looking to ditch the old beliefs that tell you walking isn’t “enough,” you also might really enjoy the Super You Mindset.
-This 6-week Health + Fitness Un-program is all about ditching Diet Culture and reclaiming health – on your terms.
-It starts soon.
+This virtual on-demand Health + Fitness Un-program is all about ditching Diet Culture and reclaiming health – on your terms.
+It’s 100% virtual and self-paced so you can learn at your own pace.
 Find out more here.
 Whatever you do…Move your Awesome Body…YOUR way.